-A number of improvements were suggested for the GP service such as more GPs at the surgeries, shorter waiting times, more availability of appointments, organised and trained reception staff, telephone calls answered more quickly, thorough examinations where GPs do not rush, the need to explain prescribed medication, i.e. what it is for and how to take it, more interpreters, more female GPs and also GP surgeries to work on stressing the importance of cancellation of appointments so appointments can be given to someone else.
+A number of improvements were suggested for GP services such as more GPs at the surgeries, shorter waiting times, more availability of appointments, organised and trained reception staff, telephone calls answered more quickly, thorough examinations where GPs do not rush, the need to explain prescribed medication, i.e. what it is for and how to take it, more interpreters, more female GPs and also GP surgeries to work on stressing the importance of cancelling appointments so they can be used by someone else.